Mauritius beach ©

 The climate in Mauritius is hot and tropical, tempered by cooling trade winds.
 Winters are warm and dry and summers are hot and humid, but the merciful sea breezes keep things from ever getting too unbearable.
 Mauritius can be visited at any time of year, though bear in mind that it rains heavily from January to March and that this is also cyclone season.
 The peak tourist season in Mauritius is from October to April, so if you're planning on visiting during this period be sure to book accommodation well in advance.
 Read more about Mauritius Climate and Weather.

 -The Ile aux Aigrettes Nature Reserve is a premier eco-tourism site, offering guided jungle tours of an island rich in endemic fauna and flora.

 -The small town of Moka is the academic centre of Mauritius, and home to the Indian Folk Museum and a gracious manor house that offers interesting tours.

 -Search the nooks and crannies of the open-air Flacq Market for great bargains and souvenirs.

 Getting to Mauritius

 Mauritius is perceived to be practically unreachable for British and American tourists, though in reality this is not the case.
-Direct cheap flights to Mauritius are available from a number of UK airports, with the flight taking a strenuous but manageable 10 hours.
+Direct cheap flights to Mauritius are available from a number of UK airports, with the flight taking a manageable 10 hours.
 American tourists will have to book a connecting flight, meaning they might be in transit for a full 24 hours.
 Get more information on Mauritius Airports.